GstJPaul/MaxGstJPaul/Privacy_Policy.README.md

 - Necessary to prevent harm or illegal activity

 **Third-Party API Usage:**
-- AI chat responses are processed through OpenRouter API for real-time conversations
+- AI chat responses are processed through Ai API for real-time conversations
 - Message content is not stored by third-party services for training purposes

 ## Your Rights